heytherewill/NoPeeping/README.md

 ## How?

-Inheritance: Make your `AppDelegate` inherit from `ScreenshotRemovingAppDelegate`
+- Inheritance: Make your `AppDelegate` inherit from `ScreenshotRemovingAppDelegate`
-Composition: Override `OnResignActivation` and `OnActivate` in `AppDelegate` and forward the calls to the `IScreenshotRemover` of your preference.
+- Composition: Override `OnResignActivation` and `OnActivate` in `AppDelegate` and forward the calls to the `IScreenshotRemover` of your preference.

 ## Available Removers

- - `BasicScreenshotRemover` -> Simply makes the entire window `Hidden`
+ - `BasicScreenshotRemover` -> Simply makes the entire window `Hidden` (default)
  - `ViewScreenshotRemover` -> Shows a provided view as the screenshot
  - `ColorScreenshotRemover` -> Shows a color as the screenshot
  - `ImageScreenshotRemover` -> Shows a provided image as the screenshot
+ - `BlurScreenshotRemover` -> Shows a blurred version of the screenshot

 ## But I don't even F# wtf??